soef/ioBroker.alexa/README.md

 ## Changelog

+### __WORK IN PROGRESS__
+* (Apollon77) IMPORTANT: Format to specify multiple Details on "New" for Alarms and Reminders changed, see documentation!
+* (Apollon77) Huge enhancements for Alarms, Reminders and Fixes
+* (Apollon77) Add new Commands skill and skillYours to start Skills
+* (Apollon77) Add several more Device Preferences
+* (Apollon77) Fix doNotDisturb command broken in 3.14.0
+* (Apollon77) Slow down the initialization of all data a bit, so startup could take longer

+### 3.15
+* (Apollon77) Add Alarm/Reminder triggered state per device which will contain the ID of the alarm that got triggered when it is triggered
+* (Apollon77) Add several more fields for Alarms and Reminders to show better the details of the alarm
+* (Apollon77) Allow to cancel Reminders and Alarms as in the Alexa App
+* (Apollon77) Allow to also edit Alarm/Reminder Dates additionally to the times
+* (Apollon77) Allow to set a custom Volume for Reminders and Alarms - it will be set 2s before the expected trigger and restored afterwards
+* (Apollon77) Calculate the "nextTriggerDate" as Timestamp of next expected triggering
+* (Apollon77) Add a JSON-Array with all running timers and the "next id" as state
+* (Apollon77) Allow to stop a timer by ID
+* (Apollon77) Add the days-list of Alarms when configured for recurrency
+* (Apollon77) Add new Commands skill and skillYours to start Skills
+* (Apollon77) Add Notification volume, Ascending Alarm setting and default notification sounds as preferences
+* (Apollon77) Slow down the initialization of all data a bit, so startup could take longer

 ### 3.14.0 (2022-07-06)
 * (Apollon77) Allow to define if Lists and Smart home devices are synced by the adapter with the Amazon Cloud at all
 * (Apollon77) Enhance Smart Home Device support by adding various controllers and states.
 If in your Alexa App something is configurable which is not in ioBroker please send a debug log!